 The station is located approximately 38 kms from Melaka old town and can be reached by either taxi or a much cheaper local bus.

-Tampin Station is served by the new high-speed Electric Train Services (ETS) and KTM Komuter Trains (commuter).
+Tampin Station is served by the new high-speed Electric Train Services (ETS), KTM Komuter Trains (commuter) and Shuttle services south to Johor Bahru.

 With the new dual track now extended down to Gemas (a couple of stations to the south of Tampin), you can now travel on the fast ETS Trains that are now running along Malaysia'a west coast North - South Railway Line.